-One Ruggiero-Handelman Field Research Award is distributed annually.
+One to two Ruggiero-Handelman Field Research Awards are distributed annually.
 The amount may vary from year to year but will likely range from $1,000-$1,200.

 Awards will fund brief periods (between 2 weeks and 4 months) of field research in Latin America and the Caribbean.
 Awards are intended mainly for summer field research but timing for field research may be adjusted on a case-by-case basis if necessary.
 Students from Latin America may apply for funding for research to their home countries if field research is necessary for the completion of their project and essential for their academic study.
 The advisor’s letter must explain this.

 Award funds are intended to support proposed projects only.
 Any changes of plan with the field research must be approved by the Award Committee.

 The award amounts will depend on the budgeted expenses for the research.
 Priority is given to: 1) International travel expenses; 2) Domestic travel expenses; 3) Living expenses or other related fees.

 CLACS encourages all students to apply for external grants to cover their full research expenses.
 If awarded an external grant, please immediately notify Aimee Orndorf, firstname.lastname@example.org.

 Applications are due on or before March 15, 2020.